JorgeBorque/TFG/Engchainlit.md

-# Welcome to gthe virtual patient simulator! 🚀🤖
+# Welcome to the virtual patient simulator! 🚀🤖

 Hi there, Doctor! 👋 You're going to have a brief talk with a patient who may be possibly diagnosed with congestive heart failure or not.